ethanbuttimer/Blokus/README.md

 # Blokus
 Two-player computer version of my favorite board game!
 Built with Java in Processing.
-Open the file "Blokus_2_0.pde" in Processing and hit play to run.
+Download the package, open the file "Blokus_2_0.pde" in Processing, and hit play to run.